James Kwekuteye: Bacoor City Strikers (2023)

 After his ABL stint, Kwekuteye joined the Bacoor City Strikers of the Maharlika Pilipinas Basketball League.
 He was selected to the All-MPBL Second Team after averaging 12.5 points, 5.3 rebounds, 2 assists, 1.7 steals, and 0.5 blocks per game, earning an appearance in the 2023 MPBL All-Star Game and helping his team in their run to the 2023 MPBL finals.

 Blackwater Bossing (2023–2025)

 Kwekuteye was selected 20th overall by the Blackwater Bossing of the Philippine Basketball Association during the season 48 draft.

 NorthPort Batang Pier (2025)

 On April 23, 2025, Blackwater traded Kwekuteye to the NorthPort Batang Pier in exchange for Abu Tratter.

-Phoenix Fuel Masters (2025–present)
+Phoenix Fuel Masters (2025)

 On October 2, 2025, Kwekuteye was traded to the Phoenix Fuel Masters in exchange for Ato Ular.

+Converge FiberXers (2026)

+On February 24, 2026, Kwekuteye was traded for a third time in a span of one year.
+Phoenix sent him to the Converge FiberXers in exchange for the rights to Tony Ynot.